 Children love dirt!
 Gardening is a perfect excuse to get dirty!
-Ann Sanders of A Green Hand shared her easy to implement step-by-step guide to creating a nourishing vegetable garden with your children.
-Gardening is one of the major part of Practical Life activities children learn to master in Montessori environment.
-In addition to presenting amazing health benefits, gardening allows children to be engaged in the process that does not produce immediate result.
-This teaches children to be patient and provides incredible feeling of accomplishment allowing them to fully enjoy fruits of the their labour.
+Ann Sanders of A Green Hand shared her easy-to-implement step-by-step guide to creating a nourishing vegetable garden with your children.
+Gardening is one of the major parts of Practical Life activities children learn to master in the Montessori environment.
+In addition to presenting amazing health benefits, gardening allows children to be engaged in a process that does not produce immediate results.
+This teaches children to be patient and provides an incredible feeling of accomplishment allowing them to fully enjoy the fruits of their labor.

-Kids always enjoy staying outdoor.
-They love to run in the garden, climb trees, digging dirt and even watering your lawn and garden.
-Children are always curious of everything about nature, too.
+Kids always enjoy staying outdoors.
+They love to run in the garden, climb trees, dig dirt, and even water their lawn and garden.
+Children are always curious about everything about nature, too.

 Why a vegetable garden?
 Vegetables germinate and grow quickly and they can be immediately eaten after harvesting.
 With that said, your kid will enjoy having his own vegetable garden, planting seeds, watching them sprout and grow, watering, cultivating, adding organic fertilizer and finally harvesting their own produce and eating them.

 Having his own vegetable garden will also teach your kid some responsibility.
 It will also enhance their self-esteem.
 To allow your kid to take advantage of the many benefits of having his own vegetable, it should be planned well.

 #1.
 Find an area that is accessible and suitable for your kid.

 Ensure it gets a lot of sunlight and is near a water source and has the best soil.
 You want to make sure that your kid’s garden has all the essentials that will make a successful vegetable garden.
 You can create a small plot in your garden or even a sandbox.